meitix/ts-node-boilerplate/README.md

 `$ npm i`

 #### Generate Routes and Swagger Documentation.
-In order to have the latest routes and swagger documentation matches with the controller run `npm generate` command
+In order to have the latest routes and swagger documentation matches with the controller run `npm run generate` command

 #### Configurations
 For setting up you need to pass some variables with `.env` file.
 Can find a sample `.env` file in project's root named `.env.example`